jasa-acs/repro-template/README.md

 required of reproducibility materials submitted with JASA revisions (not required upon initial submission).

-## Why is template repository this useful?
+## Why is a template repository useful?

 The purpose of this template repository is to provide a mechanism for author(s) to share their materials via a Git repository, hosted on a